oroinc/documentation/user/back-office/system/frontend-menus/edit-frontend-menu.rst

 * **Exclude On Screens** --- Enables you to hide the menu items on the specified screens sizes by clicking any screen size and selecting the one for which the menu will be hidden from the customer.
 Hold **Ctrl** and click the value to select/deselect multiple screens.

-    As an illustration, let us hide the **About** menu item from the desktops with 13 in. screen by enabling **Exclude On Screens** and selecting the corresponding screen size.
+    As an illustration, let us hide the **About** menu item from the desktops with a 13-inch screen by enabling **Exclude On Screens** and selecting the corresponding screen size.

     .. image:: /user/img/system/frontend_menu/frontend_menu_9.png

-* **Condition** --- Enables you to restrict visibility of a menu item using the following functions:
+* **Condition** --- Enables you to restrict the visibility of a menu item using the following functions:

   * The *is_logged_in()* function stands for the *registered users*.
 If entered, only the users who have logged into the Oro storefront are enabled to view the corresponding menu item.